 Columbia's Customer Care Center has up-to-date information to respond to customer inquiries in the event of any emergency or outage.
-As service interruptions can vary in nature and range-and therefore require different levels of customer outreach-Columbia will take the following additional steps to communicate with impacted customers as appropriate:
+As service interruptions can vary in nature and range - and therefore require different levels of customer outreach - Columbia will take the following additional steps to communicate with impacted customers, as appropriate:

 - a.
 Web Page Customer Alert "Customer Alert" posted on Columbia's web site.
-This includes both a "What's New" box on the home page and an "Outage/Incident Center" page. - Post regular updates on Columbia's web site. - o Push major update information out to news media. - o Provide updates to assignment desks or assigned reporters directly. - o Be aware of news cycle times in order to prepare updated information. - b.
-Local Public Official Notification Notify appropriate local public officials (i.e. legislators, town managers, public/safety works directors, emergency response officials, etc.) as well as the PUC to ensure that all critical external stakeholders are identified and the response is coordinated.
+This includes an alert bar on the home page with a link to an "Outage/Incident Center" page, with regularly posted updates when new information is received. - b.
+Local Public Official Notification Notify appropriate local public officials (i.e. legislators, town managers, public/safety works directors, emergency response officials, etc.) as well as the PUC to ensure that all critical external stakeholders are identified and the response is coordinated. - c.
+News Release As appropriate, issue a targeted news release with incident details.
+For example, an outage release would include the location of outage, number of customers impacted, estimated date and time for service restoration, and the location of potential warming centers.
+Any news release will be followed by targeted outreach and updates to local media contacts, with an awareness of news cycle times, in an attempt to provide the most up-to-date information through public dissemination of information.

-- c.
-News Release Issue a targeted news release with incident details.
-For example, an outage release would include the location of outage, number of customers impacted, estimated date and time for service restoration, and the location of potential warming centers. - d.
-Social Media Post time sensitive outage/emergency updates on Columbia's Twitter and Facebook pages to promote the location of warming center(s). - e.
-Customer Emails When appropriate, send zip-code targeted emails to customers with outage/emergency information including the location of warming center(s). - f.
+- d.
+On-camera Interviews or Targeted Media Outreach As appropriate, participate in live or filmed news clips and provide targeted outreach and updates to local media contacts, with an awareness of news cycle times, in an attempt to provide the most up-to-date information through public dissemination of information. - e.
+Social Media Post regular, time-sensitive outage/emergency updates on Columbia's Twitter and Facebook pages to provide regular updates to customers, communicate the location(s) of warming center(s), and educate affected customers on the process for restoration of service. - f.
+Customer Emails When appropriate, send zip-code targeted emails to customers with outage/emergency information, the location of warming center(s), and instructions for the restoration of service. - g.
+Text Messaging When appropriate, send text messages to targeted customers, with outage/emergency information, including the location of warming centers(s) and instructions for the restoration of service. - h.
 Warming Center Coordination If needed, partner with local Volunteer Fire Departments, Emergency Management organizations, and Red Cross chapters to establish a warming center for impacted customers while their service is interrupted.
-If shelters are open, utilize news media, Columbia's web site, social media channels, and the customer email system to disseminate information (location, hours, and resources available).
+If shelters are open, utilize news media, Columbia's web site, social media channels, and the customer email system to disseminate information (location, hours, and resources available). - i.
+Reverse 911 or Other Applicable Phone Lists Where applicable, work with emergency management agencies about using county Reverse 911 system, emergency alert, or school district notification systems to communicate with the community during outages and restoration efforts.